-A person with a suspected head and neck cancer should be referred to a specialist who is a member of a relevant multidisciplinary team.
+A person with a complex head and neck cancer should be referred to a specialist who is a member of a relevant multidisciplinary team and practices at a specialist centre.

 All specialists listed on Canrefer are members of a multidisciplinary team.